 You can read the open letter and rejection letter here: http://www.climatesmartagconcerns.info/

 Social Movements representing more than 200 million people around the world denounce corporate take-over of Ban Ki-Moon Climate Summit

 [September 19 – 23, New York] When we, as human beings, get a fever, we immediately get worried and take action.
 After all, we know that if our body temperature rises to 1.5ºC, let alone 2ºC [3.6 ºF] above the normal average, there can be severe damage, while an increase of 4-6ºC [7.2-10.8 ºF] or more can cause a comatose situation and even death.
 Continue reading Social Movements representing more than 200 million people around the world denounce corporate take-over of Ban Ki-Moon Climate Summit

 Photo: Anne Petermann/ Global Justice Ecology Project

 Campaign to STOP GE Trees – Sign On to Support the call by Brazilian and Latin American groups to reject G.E. eucalyptus trees:

-Plesae click here to read and sign the call on the Brazilian government to refuse Suzano permission for releasing their GE eucalyptus (organisations/groups only)!
+Plesae click here to read and sign the call on the Brazilian government to link for you refuse Suzano permission for releasing their GE eucalyptus (organisations/groups only)!
 See here for a background article by the World Rainforest Movement.